Dawit-Asefa-halwot/Academic-Resource-Management-System/README.md

    - Uploading materials (teachers only)

 ## Notes
-- This project is a command-line application.
 - The provided code require additional development such as workbench username and password to implement all features.
 - The project uses a relational database (MySQL) to store data.

-Ensure that the MySQL Server is running and accessible.
+- Ensure that the MySQL Server is running and accessible.
-Set up the database by executing the SQL scripts provided in the database_scripts folder. enter the you databse username and password if you enter incorrect username and password the system gives yo second chance if you again enter incorrect password the system exits autuomatically
+- Set up the database by executing the SQL scripts provided in the database_scripts folder.
+- enter the you databse username and password
+- if you enter incorrect username and password the system gives yo second chance if you again enter incorrect password the system exits autuomatically
-Compile and run the AcademicResourceManagementSystem class.
+- Compile and run the AcademicResourceManagementSystem class.

 Features